 The place is set up for surfers with plenty of hostels and surf shops just off the beach.
 On a typical busy day, you might find a dozen other surfers on the water, so it’s also a good spot to meet the locals and perhaps get a few tips on the area.

 Taidong is one of Taiwan’s best kept secrets.
 It’s an incredibly scenic county with many coastal villages and towns.
 Even if you don’t surf, it’s well worth a visit, but for those that do, head for Donghe.
 The main surf spot is by an unassuming parking lot that you could easily drive by, and the beach is rocky and terrible on the feet.
-But locals and expats alike maintain that it’s one of the best spots in the country for surfing.
+But locals and expats alike maintain that it’s one of the best spots in Taiwan for surfing.

 While there are other spots nearby such as Jinzun Harbor, Dulan, and Secret Spot Reef, Donghe is the most consistent throughout the year and therefore the most popular.
 However, the great thing about this place is that you’ll only meet other surfers there.